sceneaan/TODO-App/README.md

 # TODO-App
-This app created using react.js and firebase
+This app is created using react.js and firebase